ANTON E. HAIDORFER, Ph.D.

 Dr. Anton Haidorfer currently works as an independent consultant and heads the Center for Housing Risk Research.
 Previously, he worked at Fannie Mae from 1997 to spring 2018.
 Dr. Haidorfer has more than 20 years of experience in financial modeling and analysis of geographic risk.
 His skills cover financial analysis, economic modeling and data programming.

 Dr. Haidorfer’s core function at Fannie Mae was tracking how regional risk in the housing market contributes to home price changes.
-This process uses a proprietary system that he built from nothing based upon variables never previously tracked.
+This process used a proprietary system that he built from nothing based upon variables never previously tracked.
 It is still being used.
 This month-to-month modeling process requires: 1) organizing and cleaning databases which contained millions of records for 30 or more variables, 2) statistically analyzing the data using Excel, and SAS to pick up trends and patterns, and 3) writing up the results and presenting them to senior management.
 In addition, he simultaneously would complete special projects as needed such as the potential impact of the Tax Cut and Jobs Act of 2017 on house prices in 50 major housing markets.
 This analysis caused a revision in Fannie Mae’s 2018 home price forecast.
 He is a creative, independent thinker and has exceptional writing skills.

 Education and Certifications